plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 Evaluate expression: 11055488 = 00000000`00a8b180
 ```

 **Note:** On the target you will need to find the offset of `KiSystemServiceHandler`.
-It is a pain, but it can be done.
+It is a pain, but it can be done. **Test this** in your lab, and test this on the target, without the correct offset you will BSOD the target/lab.

 ### Kernel Base Address Disclosure Bug